flawnson/flawnson.github.io/docs/_posts/2020-10-22-ai-resources.md

 - Data structures and Algorithms
     - Absolutely necessary upon moving into more difficult A.I algorithms.
 Emphasis on Stacks, Computational efficiency, and Graphs/Trees.
 These concepts will come up in the A.I specialization, especially as you conceptualize your own models.
         - Udacity has an incredible course called intro to “data structures and algorithms”, perfect for getting the seasoned programmer started with learning the concepts necessary to nail a developer position interview.
-- Full stack web dev
-    - If you're into Python, look no further than the [fullstackpython.com](https://www.fullstackpython.com/) website, which covers everything form the basics of Python itself to SQL ORMs, HTML template engines, and Deployment options
-    - [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA)'s YouTube channel has garnered a huge following and with the quality and consistency of content, it's easy to see why.
-Useful for getting a high level understanding of just about anything you need to know in full stack web dev
-    - I haven't tried it myself but [The Odin Project](https://www.theodinproject.com/paths) is a very interesting take on learning full-stack on your own.
-- Databases
-    - There are many database paradigms.
-Having a general knowledge of the strengths and weaknesses of each will be supremely useful when it comes to building applications

 {% capture details %}
 - Thorough knowledge and familiarity with advanced programming concepts like functions and classes is necessary.
 The quality of your programs will be hugely advanced, and some tools require knowledge in these concepts